actualbudget/docs/docs/transactions/importing.md

 ## Import Financial Files

 A quick way to import transactions is to login to your bank's website and download a file.
 Actual supports importing QIF, OFX, and QFX files.
-Your bank probably allows you to download one of these formats (OFX/QFX is recommended.)
+Your bank probably allows you to download one of these formats (OFX/QFX is recommended).

 1. Open the account you want to import transactions into.
 2. Press the **Import** button and select the file.